rumanzo/bt2qbt/README.md

 > [!IMPORTANT]
 > In most cases just enough run app.
 For Windows users double-click on downloaded exe file.
 But read notices and warnings below
 >

+> [!IMPORTANT]
+> For new qBittorrent 5.X+ check that it use fastresume files before you migrate.
+Preferences -> Advanced -> Resume data storage type -> Fastresume files
+>
 - [bt2qbt](#bt2qbt)
     - [Feature](#user-content-feature)